opentracing/opentracing-python/README.md

 The work of instrumentation libraries generally consists of three steps:

-1. When a service receives a new request (over HTTP or some other protocol), it uses OpenTracing API serialization tools to extract a Trace Context from the request headers and create a Span object.
-If the request does not contain a trace context, the service starts a new trace and a new *root* Span.
+1. When a service receives a new request (over HTTP or some other protocol), it uses OpenTracing's Extractor API to join to an active trace, creating a Span object in the process.
+If the request does not contain an active trace, the service starts a new trace and a new *root* Span.
 2. The service needs to store the current Span in some request-local storage, where it can be retrieved from when a child Span must be created, e.g. in case of the service making an RPC to another service.
-3. When making outbound calls to another service, the current Span must be retrieved from request-local storage, a child span must be created using `span.start_child()` method, and the Trace Context of the child span must be serialized into the outbound request (e.g. HTTP headers) using OpenTracing API serialization tools.
+3. When making outbound calls to another service, the current Span must be retrieved from request-local storage, a child span must be created (e.g., by using the `start_child_span()` helper), and that child span must be embedded into the outbound request (e.g., using HTTP headers) via OpenTracing's Injector API.

 Below are the code examples for steps 1 and 3.
-Implementation of request-local storage needed for step 2 is specific to the service and/or frameworks / instrumentation libraries it is using (TODO reference to other OSS projects with examples of instrumentation).
+Implementation of request-local storage needed for step 2 is specific to the service and/or frameworks / instrumentation libraries it is using (TODO: reference to other OSS projects with examples of instrumentation).

 ### Inbound request